 Financial Assistance Review Panel - has the responsibility for determining whether applications for financial assistance meet the Council's criteria.

-Community Awards Panel - has the responsibility of reviewing nominations the 'Sid Matthews Community Awards' from the Town Council and making recommendations.
+Community Awards Panel - has the responsibility of reviewing nominations for the Community Awards'

 Youth and Children's Council Committee

 The Mayor and Deputy Mayor are ex-officio members of the Cemetery, Community Development & Regeneration Committee and Planning committees.

 Mold Town Councillors represent the Town Council in the following local organisations and schools: